mfatihkoc/AAU/README.md

 sudo ./sender_udp.sh
 ```

-In case of issues, check to make sure that the ip addresses in `gstreamer_slave_2.sh` and `gstreamer_master.sh` match the network configuration of the actual devices.

 ## Results
 Using the method descripted above to synchronize two PC's using I210 NIC connected through an AX88U router, time synchronisation in the order of 10s of nanoseconds was achieved.